DJ-Man-2099/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 10.9-firstdirdeletion: this deletes the directory /tmp/my_first_directory
 ## 11.10-back: this changes the working directory to the previous one
 ## 12.11-lists: this lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+## 13.12-file_type: this prints the type of the file named iamafile inside the /tmp directory